How to Make a Reversible Keyhole Scarf

 Step 4: Stitch the Outer Scarf to the Lining

 Place one of the outer scarf pieces right sides together with the outer lining piece and stitch up the side.
 You will notice that the other sides of the outer and lining will be rolled up inside.
+Stitch using a 3/8″ seam allowance.
 Turn right sides out.

-Step 5: Stitch the other Outer Side too the Lining
+Step 5: Stitch the other Outer Side to the Lining

-Place the other outer piece to the other lining piece right sides together and stitch along the bottom and half way down the side.
+Place the other outer piece to the other lining piece right sides together and stitch along the bottom and half way down the side using a 3/8″ seam allowance.
 Skip a a few inches for turning and continue to stitch the rest of the side and the bottom.

 Step 6: Turn Right Sides Out.

-Turn the entire scarf right sides out.
+Turn the entire scarf right sides out through the opening.
 Stitch the opening closed using ladder stitch and you have finished your reversible keyhole scarf.